 Serving 20 children between the ages of four and five years, the curriculum of expanded "learning centers" is geared to meet the cognitive, physical and social-emotional needs of this age group.
 Children continue to build the foundations necessary to learn to read and write as well as developing math and reasoning skills.

-Jonie Landrum
+Ms. Jonie

 I went to SFA for my Bachelor of Science in deaf education, ASL interpreting and specialization in English.
 I worked as a teaching assistant during that time at the Early Childhood Laboratory in infant, toddler I, toddler II, pre-K I, pre-K II, afterschool care, front office, cook and, yes, even dishes.